-using the "create parameterized messages from traffic wizard"is the most common way to populate a repository.
-You can also import data into it and/or by manually define the structure and contents.
+Creating a test suite or virtual asset using the "create parameterized messages from traffic wizard" is the most common way to populate a repository.
+You can also import data into the repository, as well as manually define the structure and contents.

 Excel, WSDL, or schema files can be used to structure and populate a Data Repository.
 This is accomplished using the Data Repository tool.
 The Data Repository tool specifies what data to import, how to structure it, and what repository data source should be include with the imported data.
 The target data source then links the imported data into the desired repository.

 - Data Repository tool functionality is not applicable to SQL data sets.
 For details on how to create a virtual asset from a database recording, see Creating SQL Responders from a Database Recording.

 - The Data Repository tool is not intended to create virtual assets that are parameterized from a data repository.
 For details on how to create parameterized message responders from traffic, see Creating Parameterized Message Responders from Traffic.

 - Ensure that the Data Repository Server you will be populating is running.

 To an existing (or empty) project, create a new.tst or provisioning action file with an empty test or action suite: